Volumetric Imaging and Processing of Integrated Radar

 Volumetric Imaging and Processing of Integrated Radar, known by the acronym VIPIR, is an analysis and display program for Doppler weather radar, created and sold by Baron Services.
 This software allows improved analysis of radar data for private users, in particular television stations, similar to the Weather Decision Support System program used by the National Weather Service.

 Technique

-WSR-88D, or NEXRAD, Doppler radars scan at various elevations, creating a volume scan.
+WSR-88D, or NEXRAD, Doppler weather radars scan at various elevations, creating a volume scan.
 This data can be manipulated in a three-dimensional view by VIPIR.
 The result of this process is a three-dimensional image of the storm, which may be rotated and viewed from any angle.
 If imagery is zoomed in at an adequate range, actual weather satellite data can be superimposed.

 VIPIR images can be constructed from multiple sources, including Doppler weather radar and NEXRAD.
 It is used by television meteorologists to give a comprehensive view of weather, in particular severe weather events.